open-AIMS/ereefs-documentation/README.md

   "timeInstants": []
 }
 ```

+**JJ: This chart disagrees with the message-flow diagram. message-flow seems to suggest that it is JobTerminator
+that posts to the job-complete topic.
+However this chart shows TaskHandlerController being the one to change
+MongoDB once all tasks are finished (See the bottom of the chart).
+Maybe the message-flow diagram should be
+changed to show TaskHandlerController being the one to change MongoDB**

 #### <a name="extraction-request"></a>Extraction-Request
 The `ExtractionRequest` is the entity holding information about a data extraction request submitted by a user in the